Radio Maria Ireland - Radio Maria Live - La Radio Maria

 About Radio Maria Ireland

-Listen to the online radio of Radio Maria Ireland, which is an independent non-profit radio station for the Catholic community of Ireland.
-The station is part of the worldwide known Radio Maria network, formally known as The World Family of Radio Maria, which sustains its operations through donations.
-The programme stucture is built mainly of speech related content, which contains discussions and teachings related to the Catholic faith, and also sermons and live broadcasts from masses.
-The music content of Radio Maria Ireland airs a mix of traditional and contemporary Catholic music.
+Listen to the online radio of Radio Maria Ireland live, which is an independent non-profit radio station serving the Catholic community of Ireland.
+The station is a part of the globally recognized Radio Maria network, formally known as The World Family of Radio Maria, and it sustains its operations through donations.
+The programme structure primarily comprises speech-related content, featuring discussions, teachings related to the Catholic faith, as well as sermons and live broadcasts from masses.
+The music content on Radio Maria Ireland includes a blend of traditional and contemporary Catholic music.

 Radio Maria Ireland slogan: "A Catholic Voice In Your Home"